 It all began on Sunday night…

 Sunday, 7pm- My usual nightly contractions started, but they had been coming around this time every night for about three weeks so I thought nothing of it.
 After one or two (about 20 minutes apart), I realized they were stronger than they had been in the past so we started timing them just in case.
-I really still didn’t think I was in labor though because it was totally bearable.
+I really still didn’t think I was in labor though because it was totally bearable and that’s not what I envisioned birth to be like.

 Sunday, 9pm– It was Game of Thrones time, but I felt really sick to my stomach and couldn’t bring myself to watch it (There’s a first time for everything!)
 I told Anel to watch without me, and I got in the shower and then tried to read my book.
 After about five minutes of reading, I realized that I couldn’t do anything besides focus on the contractions when they happened.
 At this point they were eight minutes apart and getting more and more painful.

 Sunday, 10pm– Anel came in the bedroom and was shocked at how things had progressed.
-Still, neither of us thought it was really happening for some reason, which is why I hadn’t gone to get him.
+Still, neither of us thought this was actually happening for some reason, which is why I hadn’t gone to get him.
 I think I was in serious denial.
-Things escalated quickly, and within the next hour my contractions start coming harder and faster, every five minutes.
+Things escalated quickly, and within the next hour my contractions started coming harder and faster, every five minutes.
 We called our doula who told me to try and get some sleep, but I knew that was out of the question because laying down made the pain 100x worse.

 Sunday, 11pm– I remembered that we had a tens machine, an electro-stimulation machine often used for labor, that we hadn’t started using yet.
 I had Anel put it on my back, and I kept it on a low setting until a contraction started.
 Once it would start, I’d turn up the intensity, which would distract from the labor pains.
 My friend Bailey used it with the birth of her third child and said out of all of her labors, it was the one thing that helped the most with pain.
 After trying it myself, I can see why!

 Monday, 12am- At this point the contractions were between 2 and 5 minutes apart, jumping back and forth so I never knew how much space I’d get in between which was frustrating.
 We called the doctor and my doula who both said we could go to the hospital whenever we felt ready.
-At this point, I’d only really been in labor for about 3 hours, but I had assumed the time at home would be upwards of 8 so we decided to stay home.
+At this point, I’d only really been in labor for about 3 hours, but I had assumed the time at home would be upwards of 8 so we decided to stay home before heading to the hospital for the birth.

 My doula was heading over to our house, but I started throwing up and having consistent contractions every two minutes apart without much time to recuperate in between.
 I tried getting in the bathtub, but the position of being on my back was not working out in any way shape or form so that was short lived.